 Most jurisdictions will not recognize a professional license as a marital asset subject to equitable distribution.
 However, professional goodwill could be considered marital property and its value distributed as such.
 Professional goodwill is an increase in earning capacity that occurs due to a professional’s reputation and client or customer base.

-Hire a New Jersey Divorce Lawyer to Help with Asset Division in Your Divorce
+Hire a Divorce Lawyer to Help with Asset Division in Your Divorce